 Delancy Street in the Lower East Side is the heart of the neighbourhood.
 Here you find the authentic New York buildings next to newly built complexes, one of which being Essex Market.
 The market is a collection of small local businesses who all have their own specialties.
 Essex Market already exists for over 100 years, but it recently moved to a new, modern building.
 It’s a great spot to grab a bite during your exploration of the Lower East Side.

 In terms of shopping and fashion, Lower East Side is becoming pretty big.
 More and more upcoming designers, alternative second hand boutiques and other shops pop up in former apartments and houses.
 These are the kind of shops to browse for hours, finding unique treasures.
 Bargain fanatics will fall for Orchard Street.
-Note: a lot of stores are closed here on Saturdays instead of Sundays.
-This has to do with the Jewish past of Lower East Side.
-Other Jewish roots are noticeable on the shelves of food stores and on restaurant menu’s within this area.
+If you are into sneakers, the Lower East Side should not be skipped.
+A few of New York’s sneaker shops can be found here.

 Hotels in Lower East Side